gauravphd/gauravphd.github.io/_publications/2024-02-17-paper-title-number-4.md

 ---
-title: "Identification of Best CMIP6 Global Climate Model for Rainfall by Ensemble Implementation of MCDM Methods and Statistical Inference."
+title: "Identification of Best CMIP6 Global Climate Model for Rainfall by Ensemble Implementation of MCDM Methods and Statistical Inference"
 collection: publications
 permalink: /publication/4
 excerpt: ''